Understanding Bitcoin’s four-year cycle

 Self-fulfilling prophecies

-The widespread reporting of the Bitcoin halving process, and the way in which it follows a pattern, suggests that Bitcoin’s four-year cycle is a self-fulfilling prophecy.
+The widespread reporting of the Bitcoin halving process and how it follows a pattern suggests that Bitcoin’s four-year cycle is a self-fulfilling prophecy.
 This means that the price moves happen, at least in part, because market participants think that they will.

 There is also a common saying among investors: “Buy the rumour, sell the fact.”
 Potential upcoming events or changes can be priced into the market before an official announcement is made.
 This can cause people to take profit following the announcement, forcing prices lower, even if the headline is a positive one.
 The same can also be said for bad news.

-Tip: Investors who take a long-term view on Bitcoin’s prospects and resist the temptation to sell positions are called “HODLers.”
+Tip: Investors who take a long-term view of Bitcoin’s prospects and resist the temptation to sell positions are called “HODLers”.

-Speculative investors who are trading the halving event, rather than adopting a buy-and-hold approach, will likely be more easily shaken out of positions compared to long-term investors.
-Higher numbers of speculative investors can lead to more dramatic price crashes and increased volatility.
+Speculative investors who are trading during the halving event instead of sticking to the buy-and-hold approach are more likely to be moved out of positions, though.
+Unlike long-term investors, the higher number of speculative investors in a market can lead to sharp price crashes and increased volatility.

-Although the Bitcoin halving can have a significant impact on the price of bitcoin, other factors also apply.
+Although the Bitcoin halving can have a significant impact on the Bitcoin price and the broader crypto market, other factors also apply.

-Fundamental analysis factors have been shown to influence the price of bitcoin historically.
-For example, moves made by crypto regulators could potentially influence market prices.
+Fundamental analysis factors can influence the price of Bitcoin – and this has been proven historically.
+For example, a decision from crypto regulators can potentially influence the general market prices.

-In 2019, China restricted the trading and mining of Bitcoin, resulting in a significant price crash.
-On the other hand, the relaxation of regulations in certain countries could encourage increased mainstream crypto adoption, which might lead to price fluctuations.
+For instance, in 2019, China restricted the trading and mining of Bitcoin, resulting in a significant price crash.
+Conversely, the relaxation of regulations in other countries has encouraged increased mainstream crypto adoption, which might lead to price changes.

 Final thoughts

-The Bitcoin halving generates additional interest in bitcoin and the wider crypto sector.
-It is a predetermined event that follows set protocols, allowing traders to prepare strategies in advance.
+The Bitcoin halving draws more attention to Bitcoin and the broader crypto market.
+However, since it is a predetermined event that follows set trajectories, traders should prepare their strategies in advance.

-Nothing is ever guaranteed in the financial markets, especially in crypto, but carrying out research for key crypto events, such as the halving, is one of the golden rules of investing.
+Nothing is ever guaranteed in the financial markets or with cryptos, though.
+This is why carrying out research for key crypto events, such as the halving, is one of the golden rules of investing.

 Visit the eToro Academy to learn how to create trading strategies.